|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon baking soda

-- 3 tablespoons butter (chilled and cut in small pieces)
+- 3 tablespoons butter, chilled and cut into small pieces

-In a mixing bowl, combine the flour(s), salt, baking powder, and baking soda.
+In a mixing bowl, whisk together the flour(s), salt, baking powder, and baking soda.

-Cut in the pieces of butter and shortening with a pastry blender until pieces of fat are small and mixture resembles coarse crumbs.
+Cut in the pieces of butter and shortening with a pastry blender, or two forks, until pieces of fat are small and mixture resembles coarse crumbs.

 Make a well in the center of the dry mixture and add the sour cream and 1/4 cup of milk.